Twoure/KissNetwork.bundle/README.md

 - If the headers are not set before Plex Framework tries to scrape the site then an error will occur.
 - Kissasian.com (Drama) has a very short cache time for its cookies, about 30-45 minutes.
 This can bog down the Search function (only if Drama section enabled) since the Drama section will need re-caching after 30 minutes have passed since the last time it was cached.
 You should notice a 5 second delay if it is re-caching the Drama section (or any one of the sites, if two sites have to re-cache then it may take 10 seconds etc...).
 - Episode, Movie, VideoClip data may be incorrect depending on how the shows are archived on the Kiss sites.
 I've accounted for most variations but some info will still be incorrect.
-- Sometimes the date the video aired only has a year.
-If this is the case then the metadata will set the originally_available_at to the current month and day with the year from the video.
-Also aired dates are when the season started or movie came out, so not the actual date the episode aired.

 ##### Anime, Cartoon, Comic, Drama, Manga
 - Hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around